-Diagnosis and treatment of a bone fracture in the leg.
-All about fractures and fractures of bones
+Diagnosis and treatment of bone cracks in the leg.
+All about bone fractures and cracks

 CRACK IN THE BONE: CHARACTERISTIC SYMPTOMS AND PRINCIPLES OF TREATMENT

-There are knowledge that every person should have.
-They help to act correctly in critical situations and, if necessary, provide medical assistance to the victims.
-The most frequent and common threats are injuries to the hands and feet of various origins.
+There is knowledge that every person should have.
+They help to act correctly in critical situations and, if necessary, provide medical assistance to victims.
+The most frequent and widespread threats are injuries to the arms and legs of various origins.
 So, playing sports, jogging or even a regular walk can pose a certain danger.
 They result in both cracks and complex bone fractures, so it is important to distinguish between these lesions and be able to make the right decision when providing emergency care.

-Crack in the bone: what is it?
-This damage is less dangerous than a fracture, but it cannot be ignored.
-A fracture in the bone is an incomplete violation of the integrity of this structure.
+Bone crack: what is it?
+This injury is less dangerous than a fracture, but it cannot be ignored.
+A bone fracture is an incomplete disruption of the integrity of this structure.
 Most often, such damage is observed in flat bones and is a characteristic sign of linear fractures.
 How to determine the presence of this pathology?
-If a person fell and felt severe pain, then this can be an important signal.
-Pain may be aching, throbbing, or tingling.
-A bone fracture is characterized by the fact that unpleasant sensations increase with movement and palpation of the affected area, and at rest they subside and cease to disturb.
-Sometimes this damage is indicated by severe swelling, which prevents movement and forces the victim to keep the limb in one position.
+If a person falls and feels severe pain, this can be an important signal.
+Painful sensations may be aching, throbbing, or manifest themselves in the form of tingling.
+A bone fracture is characterized by the fact that the unpleasant sensations intensify with movement and palpation of the affected area, and at rest they subside and cease to bother.
+Sometimes this damage is indicated by severe swelling, which interferes with movements and forces the victim to keep the limb in one position.

-Symptoms of this disorder also include the occurrence of hyperemia at the site of injury, an extensive hematoma, which is very painful on palpation.
-If such complaints appear, you should immediately contact a medical institution for adequate therapy.
-It must be remembered that even the smallest crack in the bone can provoke the development of gangrene.
-Given such severe complications, you can not self-medicate, you should immediately contact the specialists after the injury, who will send you for an x-ray examination and prescribe the best methods of therapy.
+Symptoms of this disorder also include the occurrence of hyperemia at the site of the bruise, an extensive hematoma, which is very painful on palpation.
+If such complaints occur, you should immediately contact a medical facility for adequate treatment.
+We must remember that even the smallest crack in the bone can trigger the development of gangrene.
+Given such severe complications, you cannot self-medicate; you should immediately contact specialists after injury, who will refer you for an X-ray examination and prescribe the optimal methods of therapy.

-If you receive even a minor injury, you should not neglect your health, since bruises, cracks or fractures are dangerous in any of their manifestations.
-After injury to the limb, you can only apply a cold compress or ice, since the low temperature will somewhat reduce swelling and relieve pain.
+If you receive even a minor injury, you cannot be negligent about your health, since bruises, cracks or fractures are dangerous in any form.
+After injury to a limb, you can only apply a cold compress or ice, since the low temperature will somewhat reduce swelling and relieve pain.
 The use of various ointments and creams is inappropriate.
-For their own safety, the victim should immediately consult a doctor.
-It is worth remembering that bone fractures are quite serious injuries that cause deformities and impaired motor functions of the limbs, and therefore require the intervention of a specialist.
-Principles of treatment Most often, the treatment of bone fractures includes complete rest and proper rest of the affected area.
-Medicines are not used.
-Quite often, a plaster cast is used to fix the injured limb.
-Patients must remain on bed rest.
-In some cases, vitamin complexes are prescribed, which include calcium, since it is this element that contributes to the faster strengthening and growth of bone tissue.
+For your safety, the victim should immediately consult a doctor.
+It is worth remembering that bone cracks are quite serious injuries that cause deformations and impaired motor functions of the limbs, and therefore require the intervention of a specialist.
+Principles of treatment Most often, therapy for bone cracks includes complete rest and complete rest of the affected area.
+No medications are used.
+Quite often, a plaster cast is used to fix an injured limb.
+Patients must remain in bed.
+In some cases, vitamin complexes that contain calcium are prescribed, since it is this element that promotes faster strengthening and growth of bone tissue.

 Almost all of us have experienced some kind of trauma at least once in our lives.
-Injuries to the lower extremities, both minor and serious, can be obtained anywhere.
-When you get injured, the main thing is not to get confused and help yourself or the victim in time.
-First aid is important for any injury, and this includes a fissure of the lower leg, which is often diagnosed in their patients by traumatologists.
+Injuries to the lower extremities, both minor and serious, can occur anywhere.
+When you receive an injury, the main thing is not to get confused and to help yourself or the injured person in a timely manner.
+First aid is important for any injury, including shin fractures, which traumatologists quite often diagnose in their patients.

-A crack in the ankle bone is significantly different from a fracture, but do not forget that it is its variety.
-Simply put, an unfinished option that can turn into a fracture if you do not provide timely assistance to the victim.
-Often, bone tissue cracks are found precisely in flat bones, in which case the injury is classified as moderate, since there are no bone fragments and from displacement, as is often the case with injuries of tubular bones.
+A crack in the bone of the ankle is significantly different from a fracture, but we should not forget that it is a type of it.
+Simply put, an unfinished option that can turn into a fracture if assistance is not provided to the victim in a timely manner.
+Often, cracks in bone tissue occur precisely in flat bones; in this case, the injury is considered to be of moderate severity, since there are no bone fragments or displacement, as often happens with injuries to tubular bones.

-Cracks in the bones of the lower leg most often provoke direct mechanical damage, represented by a fall or a strong blow.
-A crack forms because the density of the bone tissue is inferior to the force of the load that was applied to it.
+Cracks in the bones of the lower leg are most often provoked by direct mechanical damage, represented by a fall or a strong blow.
+A crack forms because the density of the bone tissue is inferior to the force of the load that was placed on it.
 In this case, the supporting functionality of the bone does not change.
-A crack differs from a fracture in that no bone fragments will be noted on the x-ray, and its supporting functions will be fully preserved.
+A fracture differs from a fracture in that no bone fragments will be visible on the x-ray, and its supporting functions will be completely preserved.

-After receiving the picture, the doctor evaluates the type of crack and damage to surrounding tissues.
-In addition, using x-rays, it is possible to determine the extent of the injury, whether adjacent tissues are affected, whether there are bone fragments, and whether there is a rupture of the vessels that led to the hematoma.
-With the help of timely diagnosis, you can not only choose the right treatment, but also reduce the rehabilitation course to a minimum.
+After receiving the image, the doctor evaluates the type of crack and damage to surrounding tissue.
+In addition, with the help of x-rays, it is possible to determine the extent of the injury, whether adjacent tissues are affected, whether there are bone fragments, and whether there is a rupture of blood vessels that led to a hematoma.
+With the help of timely diagnosis, you can not only choose the right treatment, but also reduce the course of rehabilitation to a minimum.

-If the ankle joint is damaged, an x-ray cannot always provide the necessary information, therefore, the traumatologist often directs the victim to a computer or magnetic resonance imaging.
-With the help of such a diagnosis, the doctor will be able to determine how deeply and in what place the joint is damaged.
+If the ankle joint is damaged, x-rays cannot always provide the necessary information, so the traumatologist often refers the victim to a computed tomography or magnetic resonance imaging scan.
+With the help of such a diagnosis, the doctor will be able to determine how deep and in what place the joint is damaged.

 Treatment

-Immobilization of the injured limb with an orthosis
+Immobilization of the injured limb using an orthosis

-So that the crack does not become a fracture and does not cause complications, the victim must be given first aid.
-After the patient has been injured, it is necessary to provide the injured lower leg with complete rest and apply a cool compress to the alleged crack.
-The leg must be immobilized and all loads on it are excluded.
-It is best if the patient will comply with bed rest.
-For how long the mobility of the limb should be limited, only a doctor can determine.
-Everything will depend on how serious the crack is and in which part of the lower leg it arose.
+To prevent the crack from becoming a fracture and causing complications, the victim must be given first aid.
+After the patient has been injured, it is necessary to provide complete rest to the injured leg and apply a cool compress to the suspected crack.
+The leg should be immobilized and all loads on it should be excluded.
+It is best if the patient remains in bed.
+Only a doctor can determine for how long the mobility of the limb should be limited.
+Everything will depend on how serious the crack is and in which part of the lower leg it occurred.

-After the patient takes an X-ray, he will be assigned to immobilize the injured leg.
-To this end, the traumatologist will apply a cast, which he will wear for as long as the severity and nature of the injury requires.
+After the patient takes an x-ray, he will be prescribed immobilization of the injured leg.
+For this purpose, the traumatologist will apply a cast, which he will wear for as long as the severity and nature of the injury requires.

-If the traumatologist diagnosed a shallow crack, instead of gypsum, wearing an orthosis or bandaging the limb with an elastic bandage may be prescribed.
-The orthosis is made of lightweight plastic and elastic synthetics, which makes it convenient and comfortable, and its wearing contributes to a speedy recovery and a reduction in the rehabilitation period.
+If the traumatologist has diagnosed a shallow crack, instead of a cast, wearing an orthosis or bandaging the limb with an elastic bandage may be prescribed.
+The orthosis is made of light plastic and elastic synthetics, which makes it convenient and comfortable, and wearing it promotes a speedy recovery and a reduction in the rehabilitation period.

-If the patient is concerned about pain, he is prescribed painkillers.
-As well as a special dietcontributing to the rapid growth of cartilage tissue and the healing of cracks.
+If the patient is bothered by pain, he is prescribed painkillers.
+As well as a special diet that promotes the rapid growth of cartilage tissue and healing of the crack.

 Don't expect the crack to heal on its own.
-It is urgent to contact a specialist in order to undergo an examination, make the correct diagnosis and receive appropriate treatment.
+It is necessary to urgently contact a specialist to undergo an examination, make a correct diagnosis and receive appropriate treatment.

 Rehabilitation

-There are practically no consequences for such an injury, and if they do occur, then this is due to an untimely visit to a doctor or improper treatment.
-Complications include deformation processes in the ankle, leading to a violation of its functions and the development of immobility of the arch of the foot, chronic pain and arthrosis of the articular joints, which occurs as a result of an untreated injury.
+There are practically no consequences for such an injury, and if they do occur, it is due to late consultation with a doctor or improper treatment.
+Complications include deformation processes in the ankle, leading to disruption of its functions and the development of immobility of the arch of the foot, chronic pain and arthrosis of the articular joints, which occurs as a result of untreated injury.

-If the crack does not grow together for a long time or has led to a fracture with displacement of bone fragments, then this leads to angular deformation.
-Surgery is required to correct this problem.
+If the crack does not heal for a long time or leads to a fracture with displacement of bone fragments, then this leads to angular deformation.
+To correct this problem, surgery is necessary.

-After the crack has healed, the traumatologist performs a second x-ray of the injured limb and allows patients to remove the cast and start stepping on the leg.
-Often healing takes one to two months.
+After the fracture heals, the traumatologist takes a second x-ray of the damaged limb and allows the patient to remove the plaster and begin to step on the leg.
+Often fusion takes from one to two months.
 The orthopedist will also prescribe therapeutic exercises, massage and physiotherapy.

-In order for the treatment and rehabilitation to take less time, and the crack to grow together without causing complications, consult a doctor immediately after the injury and do not forget about first aid, then there will be no consequences.
-Be healthy.
+To ensure that treatment and rehabilitation take less time, and the crack heals without causing complications, consult a doctor immediately after the injury and do not forget about first aid, then no consequences will arise.
+Stay healthy.

-Who among us has not experienced some sort of trauma in our lives?
+Who among us has not experienced some kind of injury at some point in our lives?
 They lie in wait for us on the street and at home, at work and in training, in the country and in the city, and anywhere.
-The question is that in this case it is important not to get confused, to be able to provide first aid to yourself or another person, which means at least approximately determine the essence of the damage, for example, is it a crack in the bone or is it already fractured.
+The question is that it is important not to get confused, to be able to provide first aid to yourself or another person, and therefore to at least roughly determine the essence of the damage, for example, is it a crack in a bone or a fracture.

-The difference is that a fracture is a complete violation of the integrity of the bone structure, and a crack is an incomplete fracture, partial damage to bone tissue, is considered a less dangerous condition, in fact it is a type of fracture, more common in flat bones (ribs, sternum, pelvis, arch skulls).
+The difference is that a fracture is a complete violation of the integrity of the bone structure, and a crack is an incomplete fracture, partial damage to bone tissue, it is considered a less dangerous condition, in fact it is a type of fracture, more often found in flat bones (ribs, sternum, pelvis, arch skull).
 Some experts believe that a crack is a fracture without displacement of bone fragments.

 Causes of cracks

-Cracks in the bones can be obtained in different situations: for example, in an accident (accident, industrial or domestic injury), in a fight, when falling on the street in ice, in training.
+Cracks in bones can occur in different situations: for example, during an accident (road accident, work or household injury), during a fight, when falling on the street in icy conditions, during training.
 In this case, the risk factors are:

 • performing an unknown exercise for the first time;

-• malnutrition (lack of calcium and other minerals);
+• poor nutrition (not enough calcium and other minerals);

 • long-term use of hormonal drugs, anabolic steroids;

-• in women with irregular cycles or in menopause.
+• in women with irregular cycles or menopause.

-A crack in the bone occurs under direct mechanical action from the outside (impact, fall), when the strength of the bone tissue is inferior to the force of the load, while maintaining the supporting function of the bone (in case of a fracture, it is lost due to the displacement of bone fragments).
-There are single and multiple cracks in one part of the skeleton, according to the location to the axial line of the bone - linear, oblique, spiral.
+A crack in the bone occurs under direct mechanical influence from the outside (impact, fall), when the strength of the bone tissue is inferior to the force of the load, while the supporting function of the bone is preserved (in case of a fracture it is lost due to the displacement of bone fragments).
+There are single and multiple cracks in one area of the skeleton, according to their location to the center line of the bone - linear, oblique, spiral.

-1. First of all, it is a severe pain in the damaged area, aggravated by any movement, when touched, when trying to palpate.
-At rest, it may be muffled, dull, like a pulsation or tingling.
-If the ribs are damaged, then each breath becomes very painful for a person, so doctors recommend breathing shallowly in case of a chest injury.
-Pain occurs because not the entire bone structure is damaged during a crack, but mainly the periosteum, in which there is a mass of receptors that signal to the brain about a breakdown.
+1. First of all, it is severe pain in the damaged area, intensifying with any movement, touching, or attempting to palpate.
+At rest, it can be muffled, dull, pulsating or tingling.
+If the ribs are damaged, then every breath for a person becomes very painful, so doctors recommend breathing shallowly in case of a chest injury.
+Pain occurs because when a crack occurs, not the entire bone structure is damaged, but mainly the periosteum, in which there are a lot of receptors that signal the brain about a breakdown.

-2. The second symptom is tissue edema in the area of damage, which can increase before our eyes and disappear no earlier than in a day.
+2. The second symptom is tissue swelling in the area of damage, which can increase before our eyes and disappears no earlier than in a day.

-3. One of the symptoms of a crack is - it can be quite extensive, more often with cracks in the cranial vault.
-The last two signs are more pronounced with bone fractures, with cracks they are not always.
+3. One of the symptoms of a crack is that it can be quite extensive, more often with cracks of the calvarium.
+The last two signs are more pronounced with bone fractures; they do not always occur with cracks.

-4. Restriction of movements in the damaged area due to pain and swelling of the tissues.
+4. Limitation of movement in the damaged area due to pain and swelling of the tissue.
 Sometimes a person has to take a forced position.

-It should be remembered the seriousness of any damage, even in the absence of severe symptoms, but if there is an injury, you must contact the nearest medical institution, especially when the above complaints appear.
+You should remember the seriousness of any injury, even in the absence of pronounced symptoms, but if there is a fact of injury, you must contact the nearest medical facility, especially if the complaints listed above appear.

-A surgeon or traumatologist will conduct an examination and send you for an x-ray examination, which will determine the type of bone damage (bruise, crack or fracture), its size, and the condition of the surrounding tissues.
-Further tactics of patient management depend on the accuracy of the diagnosis and timely determination of the disease.
-Sometimes a bone scan or nuclear magnetic resonance of the bone is useful to determine the exact depth of the injury.
+A surgeon or traumatologist will conduct an examination and refer you for an x-ray examination, which will determine the type of bone damage (bruise, crack or fracture), its size, and the condition of the surrounding tissues.
+Further tactics of patient management depend on the accuracy of the diagnosis and timely identification of the disease.
+Sometimes it is useful to have a bone scan or nuclear magnetic resonance of the bone to determine the exact depth of the injury.

-Immediately after injury, it is recommended to apply ice to the injury site and consult a doctor.
-The first rule in the treatment of cracks is complete rest, exclusion of physical activity, bed rest.
-Moreover, the period of application of such measures may be different.
-Decides how long the patient needs rest, the doctor.
+Immediately after receiving an injury, it is recommended to apply ice to the injury site and consult a doctor.
+The first rule when treating cracks is complete rest, exclusion of physical activity, and bed rest.
+Moreover, the period for applying such measures may vary.
+The doctor decides how long the patient needs rest.

 It is better to fix the damaged bone.
-If this is a limb, then a plaster splint is used, the wearing time depends on the age of the person, his state of health, on the type and degree of damage.
-In case of cracked ribs, elastic bandaging is used, it is forbidden to laugh loudly, cough and lie on the injured side.
+If it is a limb, then a plaster splint is used; the wearing time depends on the age of the person, his state of health, and the type and degree of damage.
+For cracked ribs, elastic bandaging is used; it is forbidden to laugh loudly, cough or lie on the injured side.

-It is possible to ingest painkillers from the group of non-steroidal anti-inflammatory drugs.
-In nutrition at the initial stages, products are recommended to improve the formation of cartilaginous tissue - jelly, jelly, oily fish.
-In the future, food with a calcium content is preferable - dairy products, sea fish, eggs, asparagus, nuts.
-It will not be superfluous to take vitamin and mineral complexes.
+It is possible to take painkillers from the group of non-steroidal anti-inflammatory drugs orally.
+In the initial stages of nutrition, products are recommended to improve the formation of cartilage tissue - jelly, jelly, fatty fish.
+Subsequently, foods containing calcium are preferable - dairy products, sea fish, eggs, asparagus, nuts.
+Taking vitamin and mineral complexes will not be amiss.

-A crack heals faster than a fracture and is not treated as intensively.
-How long it takes depends on the age of the patient, the older the person, the slower his reparative processes and the longer the rehabilitation period is needed.
-On average, it is 4-6 weeks, full recovery after 4-6 months.
+A crack heals faster than a fracture and is treated less intensively.
+How much time this will take depends on the age of the patient; the older the person, the slower his reparative processes are and the longer the rehabilitation period is needed.
+On average, this is 4-6 weeks, full recovery in 4-6 months.

-The prognosis for injuries of this type is favorable and, subject to adequate compliance with all the recommendations of the traumatologist, there should be no negative consequences.
-If the crack is not treated, then it can deepen and even transform into a fracture, lead to displacement of debris, deprive a person of a normal life for a long time.
+The prognosis for injuries of this type is favorable and, provided that all recommendations of the traumatologist are adequately followed, there should be no negative consequences.
+If the crack is not treated, it can deepen and even transform into a fracture, lead to the displacement of debris, and deprive a person of a normal life for a long time.
 The hematoma can fester and even lead to gangrene of the limb.
-Therefore, relying on “maybe it will blow over” is not worth it; for any injury, you need to undergo an examination and treat the problem.
-If you delay the visit to the doctor, the consequences can be serious, and it will take longer to be treated.
+Therefore, you should not rely on “maybe it will pass”; for any injury, you need to undergo an examination and treat the problem.
+If you delay contacting a doctor, the consequences can be serious, and treatment will take longer.

 Features of bone damage in children